 Old Elvet Bridge works

-A major refurbishment of Durham's Old Elvet Bridge is taking place following the completion of work on the city's North Road.
+A major refurbishment of Durham's Old Elvet Bridge is taking place.

 Old Elvet Bridge is a Grade 1 Listed Scheduled Ancient Monument which offers iconic views of Durham Cathedral and the River Wear.
 Almost every visitor to the City will spend time in this area.